 Nursing home cases can be time-consuming, but they’re worth it.
 You and your loved one can get compensation and prevent the nursing home from continuing their abuse and neglect.

-Schmidt and Clark law firm is experienced in nursing home litigation and representing victims.
+Schmidt & Clark, LLP is experienced in nursing home litigation and representing victims.
 Contact us to schedule a free consultation.
 We’ll walk you through your legal options and help you achieve desired outcomes.